Sandeep-Doebar/SD-IT.nl/README.md

 2. Navigate to Azure Active Directory in the correct Tenant
 3. Create an App Registration.
 > **_NOTE:_** The callback address should be the /auth/callback endpoint of your Argo CD URL (e.g. https://argocd.example.com/auth/callback).
 4. Once created, generate a Client Secret using the menu-item `Certificates & Secretes`.
-Store this secret in keyVault (SsoServicePrincipalClientSecret)
+Store this secret as a GitHub Action Secret.
 5. Add `groups` group claim.
 This is used by ArgoCD to authorize users after they have been authenticated.
 Navigate to `Token configuration` and add a `groups claim`.
 Add the `Group ID` claim to ID and Access token.

 ### DNS